Skip to main content

 Query Enriched Fields

 A handy Tooling API object, EnrichedField, lets you verify the enriched fields that are configured on a channel and a channel member.
-You can query EnrichedField with Tooling API using a REST API tool.
+Use REST to query EnrichedField with Tooling API.

-1. In Postman, under Tooling, select GET Tooling Query.
+1. In your fork of the collection, under Tooling, select Tooling Query.

 2. In the Params tab, add this value to the row for q: SELECT Id,ChannelMemberId,Field FROM EnrichedField ORDER BY ChannelMemberId.
 The full URI looks as follows: {{_endpoint}}/services/data/v{{version}}/tooling/query/?q=SELECT Id,ChannelMemberId,Field FROM EnrichedField ORDER BY ChannelMemberId